ARDesignPattern/ar-interaction-patterns/_patterns/sub/sub_3_3_AR Exhibit Reassembler.md

 - **Snap zone markers**: Pulsing rings or highlighted edges around target areas show valid placement regions.

 ### Interactive Narrative
-1. **Audio cue**: A soft “snap” sound plays when a fragment enters the correct zone, and a brief “pickup” tone on initial grab.
+- **Narration Design**: Contextual facts (eg.: “This rib supported the chest cavity”) auto-play and display as text once each fragment is secured.
-2. **Visual cue**: The fragment glows and briefly pulses on correct placement; the completion meter increments with an animated fill.
+- **Audio cue**: A soft “snap” sound plays when a fragment enters the correct zone, and a brief “pickup” tone on initial grab.
-3. **Narration launch**: Contextual facts (“This rib supported the chest cavity”) auto-play and display as text once each fragment is secured.
+- **Visual cue**: The fragment glows and briefly pulses on correct placement; the completion meter increments with an animated fill.

 ### Experience Principles
 - **Intuitive interaction**: Use direct manipulation (grab, drag, release) paired with clear visual markers to guide assembly without menus.